avinashkarhana/clipShare/README.md

 1. Sync clipboard between systems.
 2. Has a Web UI.
     - To view clipboard on mobile devices.
-    - To sync clipboard if not using the python client.
+    - To sync clipboard if not using the Python client.
 2. Advertise the server on the local network.
 3. Authentication using passcode.
 (Passcode should be shared via some external safe channel)
 5. Scan for servers on the local network.